 • 12 Wisdom

-• 12 Charisma
+• 14 Charisma

-Step-by-Step Levelling Guide – Rogue Thief
+Early-Game Levelling Guide (2-4) – BG3 Rogue Build Thief

 Level 2

-At Level 2 we gain a couple of new Bonus Actions:
+At Level 2, we gain a couple of new Bonus Actions:

 While other classes can perform these abilities, doing so consumes a normal Action rather than a Bonus Action.
 This effectively means that the Rogue can Dash or Disengage on the same turn that they attack, while other classes cannot.

-At Level 3 the Rogue gains an additional 1d6 for Sneak Attack Bonus Damage, meaning Sneak Attacks will now do between 2 and 12 bonus damage (instead of 1-6), depending on the damage roll.
+At Level 3, the Rogue gains an additional 1d6 for Sneak Attack Bonus Damage, meaning Sneak Attacks will now do between 2 and 12 bonus damage (instead of 1-6), depending on the damage roll.

 The Thief Class gets an extra Bonus Action each turn (which is especially nice in combination with the Cunning Actions above).
 This lets you safely get in and out of melee range, or in and out of stealth mode, all within the same turn if needed, and without losing out on the opportunity to perform an attack.
-Alternatively, you can perform your normal attack and then do 2x Offhand Melee Attack, to maximise your Melee damage in a turn.
+Alternatively, you can perform your normal attack and then do 2x Offhand Melee Attack to maximise your Melee damage in a turn.

 The Thief also gets a 50% Resistance to Falling Damage, which isn’t especially important but can occasionally be useful.